 \section{Experiments}

-The generality and flexibility of our mesh convolution permit {\SubdivNet} to be applied to a wide range of 3D shape analysis tasks.
-We have quantitatively evaluated {\SubdivNet} for mesh classification, mesh segmentation, and shape correspondence, comparing it to other state-of-the-art alternatives.
-We have conducted other qualitative experiments to demonstrate its applicability in other areas such as real-world mesh retrieval.
-Key components of SubdivNet are also evaluated for effectiveness.
+The generality and flexibility of our mesh convolution permits {\SubdivNet} to be applied to a wide range of 3D shape analysis tasks.
+We have quantitatively evaluated {\SubdivNet} for mesh classification, mesh segmentation, and shape correspondence, comparing it to state-of-the-art alternatives.
+We have conducted other qualitative experiments to demonstrate its applicability in other areas, such as real-world mesh retrieval.
+The key components of SubdivNet are also evaluated in an ablation study.

-\subsubsection{Data preprocessing and augmentation}
+\subsection{Data preprocessing and augmentation}

-As the meshes in the datasets do not have Loop subdivision sequence connectivity, we first remesh all data from both training and test sets.
-As described in Sec.~\ref{sec:meshgen}, the remeshing methods are able to produce multiple remeshed results by randomizing vertex removal order.
-Considering that some datasets are small, multiple remeshed meshes for each input were generated by randomly permuting the order of vertices when they are presented for remeshing.
-The augmentation helps the network to be insensitive to remeshing.
+As the meshes in the datasets do not have Loop subdivision sequence connectivity, we first remeshed all data in both the training and the test sets.
+As some datasets are small, we generated multiple remeshed meshes for each input by randomly permuting the order of vertex removal or edge collapse.
+Augmentation makes the network insensitive to remeshing.

-To make the network less sensitive to shape scale, we first scale the input to fit inside a unit cube and apply random anisotropic scaling with a normal distribution $\mu = 1$ and $\sigma = 0.1$, following \cite{DBLP:journals/tog/HanockaHFGFC19}: for example, some human body shapes are taller but thinner than others.
-We also notice that some orientations of shapes in the test dataset do not appear in the training dataset, e.g.\ in the human body dataset~\cite{DBLP:journals/tog/MaronGATDYKL17}.
-Therefore, for such datasets, we also randomly changed the orientation of the input data by rotating around the three axes with Euler angles of $0$, $\pi/2$, $\pi$, or $3\pi/2$.
+To reduce network sensitivity to size, we scaled each input to fit inside a unit cube and then applied random anisotropic scaling with a normal distribution $\mu = 1$ and $\sigma = 0.1$, following \cite{DBLP:journals/tog/HanockaHFGFC19}: for example, certain human body shapes are taller or thinner than others.
+We also find that some orientations of shapes in the test dataset do not appear in the training dataset, e.g.\ in the human body dataset~\cite{DBLP:journals/tog/MaronGATDYKL17}.
+Therefore, for such datasets, we also randomly changed the orientation of the input data by rotating it around the three axes with Euler angles of $0$, $\pi/2$, $\pi$, or $3\pi/2$.